 ABOUT ME

 Aside from being a celebrant, I am also an artist and a musician.
-I studied at the Falmouth School of Art and afterwards worked for many years as a commercial illustrator.
-I then moved into pottery and sculpture and designed my own chess set which I now make to order in my home studio and ship all over the world through my Etsy shop.
-I have recently finished building a pottery studio in my back garden.
+I studied at the Falmouth School of Art and afterwards worked for many years as an illustrator.
+I then moved into pottery and sculpture and designed my own chess set which I now make to order in my home studio and ship all over the world.
+I have recently finished building a pottery studio in my back garden which is an ongoing project.

-I spent 10 years of my youth in the Royal Anglian Regiment as a bandsman and medic, and afterwards went on to teach woodwind at schools and privately and played saxophone semi-professionally for many years, in all sorts of bands and ensembles, including for 25 years in a rock, blues, ska band.
-I continue to teach saxophone privately in the evenings.
-I currently lead the JuxtaSax Quartet in which I play baritone sax and arrange most of the music.
-I also play the piano (quite badly).
+I previously served in The Royal Anglian Regiment as a bandsman and studied at The Royal Military School of Music, Kneller Hall.
+Afterwards I went on to teach woodwind instruments at schools and privately.
+I played saxophone professionally and semi-professionally for many years in rock, soul, funk and ska bands for festivals and private and corporate events.
+I currently lead a saxophone quartet in which I play baritone sax and arrange most of the music and continue to teach in the evenings.
+I also play the piano (but just for me!)

 Humanism and I...

-I have always ticked the 'None' box when asked about my faith, but I didn't know that I had a humanist outlook on life until I wanted to celebrate my two children's arrival into the world.
-A lovely guy from what was then the British Humanists Association came along and delivered the most wonderful, personal and meaningful naming ceremonies.
-I understood at once this is how ceremonies should be and knew that I wanted to become a celebrant one day.
+I have always ticked the 'none' box when asked about my faith, but I didn't know that I had a humanist outlook on life until I wanted to celebrate my two children's births.
+A lovely guy, from what was then the British Humanists Association, came along and delivered the most wonderful naming ceremonies.
+I understood at once this is how life events should be celebrated, and knew that I would become a celebrant one day.
 And here I am!

-Throughout my life, I have always been drawn towards the arts and becoming a celebrant has been a culmination of this - it demands creativity, expression and presentation.
+Throughout my life I have always been drawn towards the arts.
+Becoming a celebrant has been a culmination of this journey - it demands understanding, creativity, flexibility, expression and presentation.
 I love what I do and am passionate about people, writing and delivering the best ceremonies I can.

 A Note About Style...